 The Nahe region is named after the river that traverses the valleys of the forested Hunsrück Hills as it gently flows toward Bingen on the Rhine.
 It is a peaceful landscape of vineyards, orchards and meadows interspersed with cliffs and striking rock formations.

-The steeper sites of volcanic or weathered stone, and those with red, clayish slate seem predestined for elegant, piquant Riesilng wines of great finesse and a light spiciness.
+The steeper sites of volcanic or weathered stone, and those with red, clayish slate seem predestined for elegant, piquant Riesling wines of great finesse and a light spiciness.
 More than a quarter of the vineyard area of 4239 hectares is planted with it.
-Flatter sites of loam, loess and sandy soils yield lighter, fragrant Müller-Thurgau (Rivaner) wines with a flowery note.
-The Silvaner grape thrives in a number of soils and produces full-bodied, earthy wines.
+Flatter sites of loam, loess and sandy soils yield lighter, fragrant Müller-Thurgau (Rivaner) wines with a flowery note, whilst Silvaner thrives in a number of soils and produces full-bodied, earthy wines.
 Pinot Gris and Blanc are being increasingly cultivated.
 Dornfelder and Pinot Noir also find a good home here.

 Geographical location: In the Hunsrück Hills between the Rhine and Mosel valleys.
 Vineyards are on or near the banks of the Nahe River and its tributaries, the Glan and the Alsenz, as well as the streams north and west of Bad Kreuznach (Gräfenbach, Guldenbach, Trollbach and Ellerbach).

-Climate: Mild and balanced, with little frost.
+Climate: Mild and balanced, with little frost

 Soil types: The entire rock cycle of igneous (volcanic), sedimentary (sandstone, clay, limestone) and metamorphic (slate) rocks is present in the Nahe.

-Vineyard area (2003): 4,221 ha / 10,430 acres · 1 district · 7 collective vineyard sites · 300+ individual sites
+Vineyard area 2019: 4,239 ha · 1 district · 7 collective vineyard sites · 300+ individual sites

 Marketing: A high proportion of the region's wine is sold directly to consumers by individual estates.
 The portfolio of the world's largest direct marketing winery, WIV in Burg Layen, includes Nahe wine.
 There are cooperative cellars in Meddersheim and Bretzenheim (the latter receives members' grapes; the wines are produced and marketed by the Mosel's regional cooperatives cellars), but their role in the Nahe is less significant than that of cooperative cellars in other regions (e.g. Baden, Württemberg, Franken).